igezehei/micorservice/README.md

 2. _Containers and Kubernetes_ -  provide a much more lightweight way to provision isolated execution for service instances and allowing you to distribute container instances in such a way as to provide the robustness and throughput your service needs, all while allowing you to make efficient use of the underlying machines.
 3. _Streaming_-  share data between services using products that allow for the easy streaming and processing of what can often be large value of data such as Kafka, Flink, Debezium
 4. _Public Cloud and Serverless_

+_**Docker**_

+	Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.